UCB-CyberSecurity-Cohort5/elk-stack-project-nbhat92/README.md

 ![TODO: Update the path with the name of your diagram](Images/AzureNetworkDiagram_NeyhaBhat.jpg)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the YAML files may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the playbook and config YAML files may be used to install only certain pieces of it, such as Filebeat.

-  Please refer to my Ansible folder to see the playbook YAML files.
+  Please refer to my Ansible folder to see the playbook and config YAML files.

 This document contains the following details:
 - Description of the Topology